 There are rules to ensure that you receive quality service from your electricity or natural gas company.

-Regulated electricity and natural gas service providers are subject to rules from the Alberta Utilities Commission on service quality and must comply with the Electric Utilities Act, Gas Utilities Act, and Code of Conduct Regulation.
-Regulated retailers must report customer satisfaction and their handling of customers’ complaints to the Alberta Utilities Commission, which uses this information to monitor the performance of utility companies.
+Regulated and competitive electricity and natural gas companies, Rural Electrification Associations (REAs) and municipally-owned utilities are subject to the Alberta Utilities Commission (AUC) Billing Services rules and must comply with the Electric Utilities Act, Gas Utilities Act, and Code of Conduct Regulation.
+Regulated retailers must report on customer satisfaction and their handling of customers complaints to the AUC, which uses this information to monitor the performance of utility companies.

 You should contact your utility company directly to discuss your concerns about service or rates.
 If you are still dissatisfied, you may contact the Utilities Consumer Advocate or Alberta Utilities Commission for assistance or to file a complaint.